A Second Order Cumulant Spectrum Test That a Stochastic Process is Strictly Stationary and a Step Toward a Test for Graph Signal Strict Stationarity: The Cum2 test for strict stationarity

-In general, to cross from the time domain into the frequency domain, we use the discrete Fourier transform of the time series realization at a series of frequencies in the principal domain.
-From \cite{hinich1994higher}, if the time series $\{x\left(t\right)\}$ is strictly stationary then the second order cumulant spectrum for a pair of frequencies in the principal domain $\left(f_1, f_2\right)$, $K\left(f_1, f_2 \right) $is equal to
+In Equation \ref{eq:1} the cumulant spectrum $K$ is defined for frequency values in the square $\{- f_0 \le f_1 \le f_0, - f_0 \le f_2 \le f_0 \}$, where $f_0 = 1 / \left(2 \tau\right)$ is the Nyquist frequency.
+Because of Fourier frequencies symmetries \cite{bloomfield2004fourier}, we focus the study of the second order cumulant spectrum for the set of fundamental frequencies in the principal domain only, namely the triangle $\{0 < f_1 \le f_0, -f_1 < f_2 \le f_1\}$.
+From \cite{hinich1994higher}, if the time series $\{x\left(t\right)\}$ is strictly stationary then the second order cumulant spectrum for a pair of frequencies in the principal domain